junto88/numion/CODE_OF_CONDUCT.md

+# Code of Conduct

+All contributors to this project are expected to maintain a positive, respectful, and inclusive environment.

+- No discrimination, offensive language, or aggressive behavior.
+- Everyone is welcome regardless of background, culture, or experience.
+- Constructive criticism is encouraged; personal attacks are not.

+If you experience or witness violations, please report them to: antonio.mazzaro@email.it

+Thank you for making NUMION a healthy and innovative space.

+---

 # Codice di Condotta

 Tutti i partecipanti a questo progetto sono tenuti a rispettare un ambiente positivo, collaborativo e rispettoso.